Loading...

 Germany is the epicenter of European H2-ICE development, driven by the presence of MAN Truck & Bus and Deutz AG.
 The market demand is strictly tied to the Euro VII transition, with German fleet operators prioritizing engines that can be integrated into existing vehicle chassis.
 The government’s National Hydrogen Strategy has provided the funding necessary for large-scale pilots, such as the use of hydrogen-powered generators and municipal service vehicles in urban centers.

 In South Africa, demand for H2-ICE is emerging from the heavy mining industry.
 Anglo American and other major mining houses are investigating hydrogen combustion for ultra-class haul trucks.
 The primary local factor is the desire to reduce dependency on volatile imported diesel prices while utilizing the country's significant potential for green hydrogen production.
-This creates a niche but high-value demand for Above 300 kW power output engines.
+This creates a niche but high-value demand for engines with above 300 kW power output.

 China leads the world in the volume of H2-ICE deployments, specifically in the commercial trucking and bus sectors.
 The demand is centrally planned through Hydrogen City clusters and dedicated freight corridors.
 China’s ability to manufacture e-axles and hydrogen engines at scale allows for lower unit costs, though the market is currently pivoting to address domestic quality standards to compete with European and American OEMs in the export market.